Kingston Regatta 2007 - 150th Anniversary

 Administration

-5. Doubling up is welcomed.
-Doubling of rowers and coxes will be found from OARA input.
-Please use OARA’s ‘Listed Boat’ facility to specify boat doubling.
-Any other requests should go in the comments field.
-These will be catered for in the first round.
-Thereafter, although every effort will be made to avoid clashes, it is at the entrant’s risk.
+5. Details of boat sharing must be provided via BROE2.
+Where possible, these will be catered for in the first round.
+Thereafter, although every effort will be made to avoid clashes, it is at the entrants’ risk.

 6. Competitors must supply their own boats and blades.